-4. Chassis open alarm lead (4-1 pin CHASSIS)
+4. Chassis intrusion connector (4-1 pin CHASSIS1)

 This lead is for a chassis designed with intrusion detection feature.
 This requires an external detection mechanism such as a chassis intrusion sensor or microswitch.
-When you open the chassis, the sensor triggers and sends a high-level signal to this lead to record a chassis intrusion event.
+When you remove any chassis component, the sensor triggers and sends a high-level signal to this lead to record a chassis intrusion event.